sydasif/lang-chain-guide/docs/04_memory_and_context.md

-# LangChain Zero-to-Hero Part 3: Solving the Goldfish Memory Problem
+# LangChain Zero-to-Hero Part 4: Solving the Goldfish Memory Problem

-**Welcome to Part 3!** You've built an AI that can converse (Part 1) and take action using tools (Part 2).
+**Welcome to Part 4!** You've built an AI that can converse (Part 1), take action using tools (Part 2), and adapt its behavior based on context (Part 3).
 But there's a critical flaw that makes your agent frustrating to use in real conversations.

 Try this experiment with your current agent: